 Refer to response to submission 1 and 2 above in relation traffic management and safety considerations.
-The updated engineering drawings, TIS and RSA all give due regard
+The updated engineering drawings, TIS and RSA all give due regard to these matters, where relevant.

-- a) Road trains (transporting stock, hay, wool, building equipment as well as heavy equipment) from the agricultural districts such as Great Southern, Midwest and Brookton opt to use this access to the airport and Leach Highway to Fremantle. - b) Hundreds of cyclists using the hills as their training programs pass by each week.
-This also extends to large groups of motorcycling enthusiasts. - c) Motorists southbound on Tonkin Highway, when confronted with the congestion at the traffic lights (traffic extending almost to Hale Road traffic lights), opt for a short cut by turning left into Welshpool Road East then proceeding to the first or second median strip break before turning westward to rejoin Tonkin Highway south. - d) Traffic on Welshpool Road East heading east, intending to turn south into Tonkin Highway at the traffic lights, also opt for this route to save time. - e) The applicant is currently using the second median break (outside 740 Welshpool Road East) to perform a 180 degree turn. - f) The Arbor Centre also use this median break for their heavy equipment. - g) Early morning traffic extends right around our property at 740 Welshpool Road East past Lewis Road intersection.
+d) Traffic on Welshpool Road East heading east, intending to turn south into Tonkin Highway at the traffic lights, also opt for this route to save time.

+- e) The applicant is currently using the second median break (outside 740 Welshpool Road East) to perform a 180 degree turn. - f) The Arbor Centre also use this median break for their heavy equipment. - g) Early morning traffic extends right around our property at 740 Welshpool Road East past Lewis Road intersection.

 To date Mr Pollock has been inconsiderate, arrogant, misleading and destructive.
 We have observed the uprooting of trees along our boundary as well as our fence destroyed.
-This has been a matter of grave concern as we have stock:
+This has been a matter of grave concern as we have stock: horses grazing etc. Particularly as we weren't advised of the illegal and unauthorized removal of our fence.
+He has also uprooted trees outside his fence.